 - Solution G

-Even during catheter irrigation procedure, a high degree of hygiene must be observed.
-It is also important to actively prevent inadvertently introducing air into the bladder.
+Even during the catheter irrigation procedure, a high degree of hygiene must be observed.
+It is also important to actively prevent introducing air into the bladder inadvertently.

 “It is not uncommon to enter a patient’s room and find irrigation equipment on the bedside stand.
 This is to be prohibited at all times.
 Such irrigation equipment is to be always sterile and by leaving it at the bedside, patients, relatives, visitors, have access to this equipment, may handle it, may curiously examine it, may drop cigarette ashes into it, or any other ill-advised activity which cannot be monitored from the nurses’ station.
 It may be convenient for the nurse or personnel to have the sterile equipment at the bedside but it is poor public policy, poor patient policy, and poor infection control to have this condition exist.
 The sterile equipment should be kept at the nursing station under careful control and supervision.
 In addition to this, bladder irrigation is not a casual activity and should be ordered only in a rational manner.
 Drainage, a continuous process, should be uninterrupted, and the only rationale for irrigation is to restore patency to the drainage system, if in fact drainage is impeded by a condition correctable by irrigation.”9

 “It is important to stay hydrated.
 You should drink at least 2 liters of decaffeinated liquids per day.
 There may be some incidental light bleeding during or after irrigation.
 This is normal as things are healing.”10